 - Carrollwood: Filled with shady mature oaks, this early Tampa suburb with comfortable homes built mostly in the ‘60s and ‘70s is about 30 minutes northwest of downtown.

 - Westchase: A master-planned community started in the ‘90s, neighborhoods in Westchase are known for their neotraditional style, family-friendly sidewalks, and other amenities.

 - Brandon: Once filled with cow pastures and orange groves, Brandon neighborhoods offer families affordable Florida living just east of Tampa.

-- Pinellas County (population 916,000): This is where all those gorgeous Tampa Bay beaches are located, along with St. Petersburg, Clearwater, and another 22 small cities.
-The St. Pete-Clearwater Airport is also here, which can be a convenient travel alternative to busy TIA.
+This is where all those gorgeous Tampa Bay beaches are located, along with St. Petersburg, Clearwater, and another 22 small cities.
+The St. Pete-Clearwater Airport is also here, which can be a convenient travel alternative to busy TPA.
 (For a deeper dive into these quintessential Florida communities, see Best St. Petersburg Neighborhoods and Living in Clearwater, Florida.)
 Here, we’ll spotlight these favorites:

 - Gulfport: This little town celebrates Old Florida charm and all that’s indie with an eclectic mix of bungalows and waterfront condos — all just 15 minutes west of downtown St. Pete and east of St. Pete Beach.

 - Clearwater: From beachfront palaces on Clearwater Beach to modest but solid concrete block homes in Greenbriar, this city of about 115,000 connects to Tampa via the Courtney Campbell Scenic Highway and Trail, a 10-mile stretch of bridges and park land.

 - Dunedin: With its thriving, highly walkable downtown area and beaches on Honeymoon and Caladesi Islands, this small city of 35,000 is in high demand by both families and retirees.